platformsh/platformsh-docs/src/languages/php.md

 ## Accessing services

-To access various [services](/configuration/services.md) with Node.js, see the following examples.
+To access various [services](/configuration/services.md) with PHP, see the following examples.
 The individual service pages have more information on configuring each service.

 {% codetabs name="Elasticsearch", type="js", url="https://examples.docs.platform.sh/php/elasticsearch" -%}